OLGA

 © Himbeerspecht | Liane Hoder

-Where can regional value-added cycles be created or optimised, actors along the value chain connected and, in general, cooperation structures for the production, processing, marketing and consumption of regional products created or supported?
+Where can regional value creation cycles be created or optimised, actors along the value chain be networked and general cooperation structures for the production, processing, marketing and consumption of regional products, especially pulses, be created or supported?

-What regional financing models are needed to ensure that regional cooperation structures remain viable in the long term?
+What regional co-operation and financing models are needed to ensure that regional businesses remain viable in the long term?

 More information